Oak processionary caterpillar

 What is it?

 The oak processionary caterpillar is the larva of a moth.
-This moth lays its eggs in the tops of oak trees in particular.
-The caterpillars hatch from the eggs between April and early May.
-Initially, the caterpillars are high up in the tree.
-After several moults, groups of caterpillars come together.
+This moth lays its eggs mainly in the crowns of oak trees.
+From April through early May, the caterpillars hatch from the eggs.
+At first, the caterpillars remain high up in the tree.
+After several molts, groups of caterpillars gather together.
 They form large nests on the trunks of oak trees.
-These nests consist of a dense web of threads, stinging hairs, moulted skins and excrement.
-At night, the caterpillars leave their nests in procession (in a line) in search of food.
+These nests consist of a dense web of threads, stinging hairs, molted skins, and excrement.
+From their nests, the caterpillars march in a procession (in a line) at night in search of food.

-The venom of the oak processionary caterpillar is contained in its stinging hairs.
-A fully grown caterpillar has around 700,000 of these hairs!
+The danger posed by the oak processionary caterpillar lies in its stinging hairs.
+A fully grown caterpillar has about 700,000 of them!
 These hairs are invisible to the naked eye.
-With their barbs, the arrow-shaped stinging hairs easily penetrate the skin, eyes, and respiratory tract when touched.
+With their barbs, the arrow-shaped stinging hairs easily penetrate the skin, eyes, and airways upon contact.

 Contact with stinging hairs can cause symptoms within a few hours, such as (severe) itching, bumps, blisters, redness, and inflammation.
 The eyes may become red and swollen and/or inflamed.
-Symptoms similar to those of a cold may occur: a runny nose, tickle in the throat, coughing, difficulty swallowing, and shortness of breath.
-In addition, general symptoms such as vomiting, dizziness, fever, and general malaise may occur.
-The nuisance caused by the caterpillar's stinging hairs usually starts in May and continues through August.
+Symptoms resembling a cold may occur: a runny nose, a tickle in the throat, coughing, difficulty swallowing, and shortness of breath.
+In addition, general symptoms may occur, such as vomiting, dizziness, fever, and general malaise.
+The nuisance caused by the caterpillar’s stinging hairs usually begins in May and continues through August.

 What can you do yourself?

-If you have symptoms, it is important to prevent the stinging hairs from spreading further across the body:
+If you are experiencing symptoms, it is important to prevent the stinging hairs from spreading further across your body:

-• Remove the skin with adhesive tape.
+• Remove the skin using adhesive tape.
 Do this immediately after exposure.
 Then rinse the skin and eyes with lukewarm water.

-• The stinging hairs are not easy to remove from clothing.
-It is best to wash clothing contaminated with stinging hairs very thoroughly (preferably at 60ºC).
+• Stinging hairs are not easy to remove from clothing.
+It is best to wash clothing contaminated with stinging hairs very thoroughly (preferably at 60°C).

-The symptoms usually disappear on their own within a few days to two weeks.
-In case of severe itching, anti-itch remedies such as menthol-based ointments can provide relief.
-If the symptoms are more severe, it is advisable to consult your doctor.
+The symptoms usually go away on their own within a few days to two weeks.
+If the itching is severe, anti-itch remedies, such as menthol-based ointments, can provide relief.
+If the symptoms are more severe, it is advisable to see your doctor.

 How can you prevent problems?

-• When visiting a nature reserve where oak processionary caterpillars are present, ensure that your neck, arms, and legs are well covered.
+• When visiting a nature area where the oak processionary caterpillar is present, be sure to cover your neck, arms, and legs properly.
 Do not sit on the ground.

-• Try to avoid direct contact with caterpillars, (old) stinging hairs, spider webs, and molted skins as much as possible (this also applies to pets).
+• Try to avoid direct contact with caterpillars, (old) stinging hairs, webs, and shed skins as much as possible (this also applies to pets).

-• Make children aware of the danger posed by oak processionary caterpillars.
+• Make sure children are aware of the dangers of the oak processionary caterpillar.

-• Avoid roads lined with oak trees that have lots of processionary caterpillars.
-Old nests from last year also contain lots of stinging hairs, which can be blown away by the wind.
+• Avoid roads lined with oak trees that have a lot of processionary caterpillars.
+Even old nests from last year contain many stinging hairs, which can be blown about by the wind.

-If you have oak trees with oak processionary caterpillars in your own garden, do not try to combat the caterpillars yourself.
-Hire a specialist company or ask us for advice.
+If you have oak trees infested with oak processionary caterpillars in your own yard, do not attempt to control the caterpillars yourself.
+Instead, hire a professional company or contact us for advice.

 Did you find what you were looking for?